N/A

 Businesses often offer one another unique B2B features such as paying by invoice and automated supply chains.

 In B2B marketplaces, these transactions are done effectively in one place.
-This enables companies to capitalise on B2B sales trends without first negotiating multiple business deals.
+This enables companies to capitalize on B2B sales trends without first negotiating multiple business deals.

 A B2B marketplace also has an entirely different target audience than a B2C eCommerce marketplace.
 These platforms vary in scale, with niche marketplaces seeing a boom in recent years.